Luth: Efficient French Specialization for Small Language Models and Cross-Lingual Transfer: Introduction

-In this paper, we introduce \textbf{Luth}\footnote{\url{https://github.com/kurakurai/Luth}}, a family of compact French Small Language Models designed to address the English-centric bias through targeted adaptation.
+In this paper, we introduce \textbf{Luth}\footnote{\url{https://github.com/kurakurai/Luth}}, a family of compact French SLMs designed to address the English-centric bias through targeted adaptation.
 We demonstrate that using carefully curated post-training data, it is possible to significantly improve French capabilities, including general knowledge, instruction-following, and mathematical reasoning, without degrading original English performance, and even enhancing both languages through strategic model merging.

-Specifically, our contributions are: \begin{enumerate}[leftmargin=1.5em, noitemsep, topsep=0pt] \item The \textbf{Luth-SFT}\footnote{\url{https://huggingface.co/datasets/kurakurai/luth-sft}} dataset, containing \(570\)k samples of French instruction-response pairs, which substantially improves model performance in general knowledge, instruction following, and mathematical reasoning. \item The \textbf{Luth}\footnote{\url{https://huggingface.co/collections/kurakurai/luth-models-68d1645498905a2091887a71}} family, comprising 5 models ranging from 350M to 1.7B parameters, achieving state-of-the-art performance in French within their size categories and delivering an absolute average improvement of up to $+11.26\%$ across six French benchmarks. \item An efficient and reproducible methodology for language-specific adaptation, easily extendable to other mid- and low-resource languages, while preserving performance in other languages. \end{enumerate}
+Specifically, our contributions are: \begin{enumerate}[leftmargin=1.5em, noitemsep, topsep=0pt] \item The \textbf{Luth-SFT}\footnote{\url{https://huggingface.co/datasets/kurakurai/luth-sft}} dataset, containing \(570\)k samples of French instruction-response pairs, which substantially improves model performance in general knowledge, instruction following, and mathematical reasoning. \item The \textbf{Luth}\footnote{\url{https://huggingface.co/collections/kurakurai/luth-models-68d1645498905a2091887a71}} family, including 5 models ranging from 350M to 1.7B parameters, achieving state-of-the-art performance in French within their size categories and delivering an absolute average improvement of up to $+11.26\%$ across six French benchmarks. \item An efficient and reproducible methodology for language-specific adaptation, easily extendable to other languages, while preserving performance in other languages. \end{enumerate}